help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bundled without being parsed for dependencies.

-* `karmaTypescriptConfig.bundlerOptions.resolve.alias` - A object literal where the key is a module name and the value is a path that will be used when resolving the module.
+* `karmaTypescriptConfig.bundlerOptions.resolve.alias` - An object literal where the key is a module name and the value is a path that will be used when resolving the module.
 The key is a regular expression.

 * `karmaTypescriptConfig.bundlerOptions.resolve.extensions` - An array of file extensions to use, in order, when resolving modules.
 Defaults to `[".js", ".json"]`.